 The purpose of the paper was to investigate the influence of teachers' pedagogical competencies on students' performance in Uzbek writing skills in Korea.
-The specific objectives of the paper were to:-establish whether teachers' pedagogical competencies in planning for teaching influences students' performance in Uzbek writing skills in Korean Universities, to determine whether teachers' pedagogical competencies in teaching methods influence students' performance in Uzbek writing skills in Koreas' pedagogical competencies in use of learning resources influences students' performance in Uzbek writing skills, to establish whether teachers' pedagogical competencies in classroom management styles influence students' performance in Uzbek writing skills and to determine whether teachers' pedagogical competencies in design and assessment techniques influence students' performance in Uzbek writing skills.
+The specific objectives of the paper were to:establish whether teachers' pedagogical competencies in planning for teaching influences students' performance in Uzbek writing skills in Korean Universities, to determine whether teachers' pedagogical competencies in teaching methods influence students' performance in Uzbek writing skills in Korea's Universities, to examine whether teachers' pedagogical competencies in use of learning resources influences students' performance in Uzbek writing skills, to establish whether teachers' pedagogical competencies in classroom management styles influence students' performance in Uzbek writing skills and to determine whether teachers' pedagogical competencies in design and assessment techniques influence students' performance in Uzbek writing skills.